SettleMint

 How operators configure the transaction-fee token feature for on-chain fee collection on mint, burn, and transfer operations.

 The transaction-fee token feature deducts a configured fee from each mint, burn, or transfer operation and credits the fee to a configured recipient wallet.
-The fee is collected on chain at the moment of the operation; the holder receives the net amount, and the recipient receives the deducted fee in the same asset.
+Operators configure rates, verify the recipient, and inspect collection history from the asset workspace.

 The transaction-fee feature is mutually exclusive with transaction-fee-accounting.
 Pick transaction-fee for on-chain collection; pick the accounting variant when the fee should be recorded but settled off chain.